t-beigbeder/otvl_cabri/README.md

 ### Remote access

-Cabri provides an HTTP remote acccess that primarily enables multi-user access to shared data, but it also may be used for remote access to specific physical devices.
+Cabri provides an HTTP remote access that primarily enables multi-user access to shared data, but it also may be used for remote access to specific physical devices.

 When S3 API for cloud object storage is not considered reliable, secure, or fast enough from a local network, remote access via a proxy in the cloud can also be used, so that S3 calls are performed fully in the cloud.

+### CLI and API

+Cabri can be used:

+- through the CLI (Command Line Interface)
+- through its native Golang API
+- through a Web API for other languages

 ### Data synchronization